 This concept is used in unimodal functions to determine the maximum or minimum value of that function.
 Unimodal functions are functions that, have a single highest value.

-Let us consider a function func in the interval [a,b], and you are required to determine the x for which func(x)is maximized.
-The function func is unimodal in nature, i.e. it strictly increases in the interval [a,x] and strictly decreases in the interval [x,b].
+Let us consider a function in the interval , and you are required to determine the for which is maximized.
+The function is unimodal in nature, i.e. it strictly increases in the interval and strictly decreases in the interval .

 This can be done by various other methods like double differentiation or by using a modified binary search.
 In the case when the function cannot be differentiated easily, ternary search is useful.
 It is less prone to errors and easy to implement when: